 How to Get to Gothenburg and Get Around the West Coast

 I flew to Gothenburg Landvetter Airport with Norwegian departing from Barcelona but the company flies from many European cities.
 Tickets are well priced if bought in advance.
-During this trip I moved on public transport in Gothenburg where I also bought the Gothenburg Pass and rented a car with Hertz as I left the city picking it up by the central station and leaving it at Landvetter airport.
+During this trip I moved on public transport in Gothenburg where I also bought the Go City tourist pass and rented a car with Hertz as I left the city picking it up by the central station and leaving it at Landvetter airport.

 When to Visit Gothenburg and the West Coast of Sweden

 An interesting question to deal with in the first place is the time for the visit.
 As I have explained on other occasions in the blog, Sweden is a country opening to tourism, so the schedules of museums and other attractions are still very adapted to the Swedes.
 In summer the opening times are usually from 10:00 am to 7:00 pm.
 In winter they may range from 10:00 am or 11:00 am to 5:00 pm or 6 pm.
 This is something to take into account when planning your sightseeing.

 As for when to travel I can say that each season has its particularities and I have been in Gothenburg in all of them.
 In summer the west coast of Sweden is fully packed.
 For example the town of Fjällbacka goes from 1000 inhabitants to 12000 and the prices of the accommodations soar accordingly.
 From mid-August (around August 10) when Swedish children start school the crowd and prices decrease.
 It is also at the end of August and entering the autumn when the season for lobsters, oysters and other seafood begins.

 After that things calm down a little until the arrival of Christmas in Gothenburg, which has a prominent place in the city with its many beautiful Christmas markets.
 Finally the spring with the explosion of color, greenery, sunny days and long is another good time.
 So it is not that July and the beginning of August are bad months but it is true that the destination is crowded.